bishal9095/LIMS_automation/README.md

  * Data extraction and transformation using Python.

- * Storing and organizing data in Excel format using openpyxl or pandas.
+ * Storing and organizing data in Excel format using openpyxl.

  * Customizable workflow for different file types and formats.
 ## Technologies Used: